rskidmore1/cleancode/README.md

    - run `composer run lint` for symfony repos
    - Are variables names descriptive?
    - Are there any debug statements?
+   - Is there any code that needs null checks?
    - Anything that needs an `if` and exception or error log?
    - Are there any extra loops?
    - Is there any extra pushing to an array?